 - Constructive planning

 The purpose of working through the Five Steps is to deal with the aftermath of fights or other heated disagreements.
 The idea is to process past fights and past emotional injuries.
-Processing something simply means that you can talk about a heated incident without getting back into a fight.
+Processing something simply means that you can talk about infidelity or another heated incident without getting back into a fight.

 You need to have a conversation about it and both of you need to be emotionally present while having this conversation, rather than being reactive.
 Exuding such a state of mind is easier said than done.
 This requires calm and some emotional distance from the incident itself.